MisCar/Sand/README.md

 ### Ease of Use

 Sand resembles Shuffleboard so you don't have to get used to different things.
-Some familiar aspects include the NetworkTables tree view, the drag and drop & grid layout,
+Some familiar aspects include the NetworkTables tree view, the drag and drop & grid layout.

 <p align="center">
 <img width="577" alt="Screenshot 2022-12-24 at 23 40 00" src="https://user-images.githubusercontent.com/63877260/209451586-d7c8c2ef-d331-4361-85ea-17dbaeabd5e6.png">